nnstreamer/nnstreamer/Documentation/getting-started.md

 ### Clean build with pdebuild (Ubuntu 16.04/18.04)

-Use the nnstreamer PPA to resolve additional build-dependnecies (tensorflow/tensorflow-lite).
+Use the nnstreamer PPA to resolve additional build-dependencies (tensorflow/tensorflow-lite).

 Install build tools if needed:
 ```bash